 Grasping events that occur on scales of angstroms or light years and

 picoseconds or eons poses a greater challenge.
-For this reason, as research capacities develop, observers might expect the discourse across scientific disciplines to converge
+However, as research proceeds, the star larvae hypothesis expects the discourse across scientific disciplines to converge

 for example, actively maintains its characteristic chemical and thermal

 conditions so as to retain a biosphere that is suitable for life, which is one that operates far from equilibrium.
 This characterization of

 the Earth constitutes, in broad terms, the Gaia hypothesis of James Lovelock.
 The British